So Help Me Todd

-So Help Me Todd is an American legal drama television series, created by Scott Prendergast, that premiered on September 29, 2022, on CBS.
+So Help Me Todd is an American legal comedy-drama television series, created by Scott Prendergast, that premiered on September 29, 2022, on CBS.
 The series follows a talented but directionless private investigator, who begrudgingly agrees to work at his overbearing mother's law firm.
-It stars Marcia Gay Harden, Skylar Astin, Madeline Wise, Tristen J. Winger, Inga Schlingmann, and Rosa Arrendondo.
-In February 2023, the series was renewed for a second season.
+It stars Marcia Gay Harden, Skylar Astin, Madeline Wise, Tristen J. Winger, Inga Schlingmann, and Rosa Evangelina Arredondo.
+In February 2023, the series was renewed for a second season, which premiered on February 15, 2024.
+In April 2024, the series was canceled after two seasons.
+The final episode aired with a cliffhanger on May 16, 2024.

 Premise

 So Help Me Todd follows Todd, who has good instincts as a private investigator, but lacks direction and is the black sheep of his family.
-After his strong-willed mother, Margaret, negotiated dropping criminal charges against Todd two years previously, he reluctantly agrees to work at her Portland, Oregon, law firm as an in-house investigator.
+After his strong-willed mother, Margaret, negotiated to drop criminal charges against Todd two years previously, he reluctantly agrees to work at her Portland, Oregon law firm as an in-house investigator.
 Margaret believes in strictly adhering to the law, which is at complete odds with Todd's tendency to bend the law to navigate sticky situations.